rombirli/optiml-text-classification/README.md

 ## Introduction
 This project is a part of the course "Optimization for Machine Learning" at EPFL.
 The goal of this project is to classify texts and try to improve our models by using different optimization techniques on transformers models.
+In particular, we wish to compare different optimizers' generalization performance in text classification.
 For this we will fine-tune a RoBERTa model on a text classification dataset and compare the results of different optimization techniques.

 ## Data